For millions of people with hearing loss, hearing aids can be a tremendous improvement to their quality of life—so why don’t more people have them.

 - No live chat: Unlike some of the other hearing aid companies, live chat is your preferred method of customer support, be aware that it’s not available.
 However, you can contact customer support via email 24/7 as well as phone support during business hours Monday through Friday.

 - BTE hearing aids: Behind-the-ear hearing aids have several advantages such as more comfort, greater sound amplification, and a longer battery life.
-However, because they only offer BTE products, you’ll need to choose another provider if you want to have a custom hearing aid or different style (such as in-the-ear or receiver-in-canal hearing aids) which are much less visible.
+However, because they only offer BTE products, you’ll need to choose another hearing aid company if you want to have more hearing aid options such as in-the-ear or receiver-in-canal hearing aids.

 MDHearingAid Behind the Ear Models

-The AIR is the company’s best-selling hearing aid products, representing the next step up technologically from the PRO model.
+Let’s review the Md Hearing Aid AIR.
+It’s the company’s best-selling hearing aid product.
+The Air represents the next step up technologically from the PRO model.
 Unlike the PRO, the AIR is a digital hearing aid, which means that it’s better at reducing background noises and also includes features such as the feedback cancellation option (whistling).

 With four different audio settings to match your environment—including “quiet,” “social,” and “noisy environments”—the AIR is good for users with an active, on-the-go lifestyle.
 The AIR weighs the same as the PRO at 0.8 ounces but has a smaller frame, with dimensions of 1.00 x 0.25 x 0.50 inches.

-The Air does require size 13 batteries which should last the customer roughly 20 to 40 days.
+The Air does require size 13 batteries.
+The average battery life is stated to be 20 to 40 days.
 The batteries can be purchased through the website.
 If you are looking a looking for a rechargeable model then look no further than the Volt.

 MDHearingAid VOLT+ Product Specs